HarrisonBounds/FaceRecognition/README.md

 ### 1. Capturing Facial Images

-Use the wcapture_faces.pyw script to collect facial images for each user.
+Use the `capture_faces.py` script to collect facial images for each user.

 **Steps:**